Intro

 Wireframes

-We designed in a very minimalist style, looking for the simplest way for the user to achieve their goals.
+It was created in a very minimalist style, looking for the simplest way for the user to achieve their goals.
 Given that the user can select a beverage promotion in the midst of a packed party, displaying the QR code for the bartender taking the order.
 And the ability to pay the final bill without having to go to the pay box and avoid long waits.

 User Tests